SpeedRelativity/CS230-Wiki/README.md

 # CS230-Wiki
 A. Voltra
 B. Our main goal as a tech startup is to become the leading company in which sustainable energy systems are used/developed among other big name companies and are sourced by us.
+In the next couple of years, we envision a world where businesses, corporations, households, etc., are utilizing our advanced energy systems and can be accessible to a wide variety of customers with different plans that fit your needs best.
+We are eager to develop our technology exponentially in order to provide the most efficient energy systems at affordable prices.
+It is important as a company within our niche to educate communities about our product and establish a mutual understanding of our affordable plans as well as how their transition to renewable resources will be.